umg-minai/cql-on-omop/README.md

   batch -p DATABASE_SERVER_PORT -u DATABASE_USERNAME -d DATABASE-NAME CQL-LIBRARY-NAME
 ```

+The return value of the process indicates whether the evaluation or any of multiple evaluations failed.
+With default `-print-*` options (see below), any errors will be printed in addition to being indicated by the return value.
-By default, evaluation results will be printed to the standard output stream of the process.
+By default, errors but no evaluation results will be printed to the standard output stream of the process.
 Other options for further processing the results computed by CQL expressions include:

 * No processing with `--sink noop`, the default